igorkulman/SwiftPascalInterpreter/README.md

-# Pascal interpreted written in Swift
+# Pascal interpreter written in Swift
-Simple Swift interpreter for the Pascal language inspired by the [Let’s Build A Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) article series.
+One day hopefully a simple Swift interpreter for the Pascal language inspired by the [Let’s Build A Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) article series.

 ## Implemented

-- arithmetic expressions parsing and evaluation
+  - [x] arithmetic expressions parsing and evaluation
+  - [ ] Pascal programs parsing and evaluation

 ## Try it out